Rovanion/liuthesis/README.md

 # LaTeX class for LiU Thesis

-This is a modern class for writing PhD/Lic/Master/Bachelor and other theses at Linköping University (LiU).
+This is `liuthesis`, a modern class for writing a thesis for PhD, Licenciate, Master, or Bachelor (plus some more) Linköping University (LiU).

 ## Authors

 Ola Leifler, ola.leifler@liu.se, 2011-2017

+## Where to download

+The latest version can always be found on GitLab. `liuthesis` is constantly being developed, so go to https://gitlab.ida.liu.se/olale55/liuthesis to get the latest version.

 ## Package options